chbh-opensource/chbh-on-bear/docs/software/python.md

 # Python

-[Python](https://www.python.org/) is a interactive programming language known for being flexible and (relatively) simple to use.
-A vast range of scientific applications have be built in and around Python.
+<b>[Python](https://www.python.org/) is a interactive programming language known for being flexible and (relatively) simple to use.
+A vast range of scientific applications have be built in and around Python.</b>

 Some of the most common are:

 - [numpy](https://numpy.org/): fundamental array computing in python
 - [scipy](https://scipy.org/): fundamental algorithms in python
 - [pandas](https://pandas.pydata.org/): manipulation and analysis of data tables
-- [scikit-learn](https://scikit-learn.org/stable/index.html): Efficient tools for machine learning
+- [scikit-learn](https://scikit-learn.org/stable/index.html): efficient tools for machine learning

 and many, many more.
-Many python packages are distributed on [PyPI.org](https://pypi.org/)
+Many Python packages are distributed on [PyPI.org](https://pypi.org/)

-## Python Versions on Bear
+## Python versions on BEAR

 Python versions up to 3.10 are supported as [loadable modules on BEAR Apps](https://bear-apps.bham.ac.uk/applications/Python/).
-These can be loaded into a terminal session ready for use
+These can be loaded into a terminal session ready for use:

 ```shell
 module load bear-apps/2022a